Things to do in Waikiki if you are up early.

 One of the biggest challenges for travelers coming from another time zone is finding a coffee place open early enough to get their fix.
 If you've laid awake in your hotel room at 4:45am wondering what to do when it's still dark out, we know your pain.

 We set sail every morning at 7:00am and are back at the dock by 8:30am.
 We often see marine life on the way as we cruise along the beautiful Waikiki coastline- usually we are met by a pod of dolphins and a few sea turtles.
 It's a great way to see Hawaii and our guests always leave pretty happy.
 It's also a crew favorite (they fight for shifts).
 USA Today even voted us their 10 Best places to have breakfast in Waikiki.
-We got to meet Marla Cimini, who came out to see it.
+We even got to meet travel writer Marla Cimini, who came out to see it for herself.
 That was a fun day.

 We meet so many cool people on our coffee cruises.
 We have a nice mix of visitors and local residents...early birds, traveling nurses and pilots, college students...There are even a few celebrities that have spent their mornings having coffee on the Vida.
 People like this cruise because it leaves ample time to plan other activities on the island.
 We decided to make the cruise 90 minutes long to leave enough time for our guests to make plans for the day - you will still have plenty of time to tour the island or get to work (that is, if you still want to go to work after spending your morning on a yacht).